pranavbhuv/CastleRaid-Core/README.md

 # CastleRaid Core
-The official CasteRaid Core made by the CR Dev Team!
+The official CasteRaid Core made by the CastleRaid Developer Team!

 # Formatting File Download for PHPStorm:
 [Download file then import to PHPStorm](https://cdn.discordapp.com/attachments/394542043952578562/405748633678381056/Default.xml).